KiranMantha/node-expressgateway-kafka/README.md

 - after installation, to start mongodb, run `brew services start mongodb-community`.
 - to check this: install mongodb vscode extension and add a connection with connection string: `mongodb://localhost`.
 - to stop mongodb, run `brew services stop mongodb-community`.

+### With docker

+- install docker and start it
+- run `docker run --name mymongodb -d -p 27017:27017 mongo`
+- this will pull the latest `mongo` image and run a container named `mymongodb` on external port 27017 and internal port 27017 in detached and published mode
+- to start using local mongodb, install mongodb vscode extension and add a connection with connection string: `mongodb://localhost:27017`.

 ## Start application